Pretty Patti Protter

 She had always been a social person, so she decided that as a first step, she would again become involved socially with the married friends she and her soldier boy had enjoyed for so many years.
 But that didn’t turn out as well as she had hoped.

 She was single, and a single woman was like a third wheel in the company of married couples.
 She simply didn’t belong in that social scene anymore.
-And besides, the married women did not want a single woman around that might tempt their husbands to take advantage of her loneliness and engage in an extra-marital affair.
+And besides, the married women did not want a single woman around that might tempt their husbands to stray.

-A friend, who had been a widow for several years, understood the problem and suggested to Penny that she join a singles club so that she could meet and make new friends—people who were single again like her.
-After accompanying her friend to the get-togethers of several singles clubs, Penny joined Who’s Who.
+A friend, who had been a widow for several years, understood the problem and suggested that Patti join a singles club so that she could meet and make new friends—people who were single again like her.
+After accompanying her friend to the get-togethers of several singles clubs, Patti joined Who’s Who.
 She chose it because it was an upscale club that catered to single people who were both older and younger than her, and it had chapters in several other cities, including Chicago, Washington D. C., London, Paris, and other cities she thought she might like to visit.

 She attended every one of the club’s events.
 Her favorites were the cocktail hours, dinners, and dances.
 And at those events, it was no surprise that she continued in the mindset of her generation of women, a mindset that said a woman needed a man in her life if she was to achieve and maintained a sense of emotional, as well as physical, well being.